zqiux/vue2-shopping-cart-demo/README.md

 # vue2-shopping-cart-demo

-A todo list demo for new Vuer, built with vue, vue-router, and element-ui.
+A todo list demo for new Vuer, initialled by vue-cli 4 and built with vue 2, vue-router 3, vuex 3 and element-ui 2.

 ## Getting Started